Zylann/godot_voxel/doc/source/quick_start.md

 The following sections contain basic quick start instructions to get voxel terrains running.
 For more in-depth information, see the rest of the documentation.

-### Blocky heightmap terrain using `VoxelTerrain`
+Before each example, you may do the following:

-1) Create a new project and a new 3D scene.
+- Create a new project and a new 3D scene.
 Give it some light by adding a `DirectionalLight` node, and orientate it so it shines approximately downwards.
 You can enable `Shadows` too.

+### Blocky heightmap terrain using `VoxelTerrain`

-2) Add a `VoxelTerrain` node, and adjust the following settings in the inspector:
+1) Add a `VoxelTerrain` node, and adjust the following settings in the inspector:

-2.1) Under the `materials` section, create a new `SpatialMaterial` in the first slot.
+1.1) Under the `materials` section, create a new `SpatialMaterial` in the first slot.
 Then click on it and enable the `vertex_color_as_albedo` option.
 This will give the blocks better shading.

-2.1) `Generator`: create a new `VoxelGeneratorNoise2D`.
+1.1) `Generator`: create a new `VoxelGeneratorNoise2D`.
 Then click on it and set its `Channel` parameter to `TYPE`.
 Also make sure the `noise` property is assigned to a noise resource.

-2.2) `Mesher`: create a new `VoxelMesherBlocky`.
+1.2) `Mesher`: create a new `VoxelMesherBlocky`.
 In the `library` property, create a new `VoxelBlockyLibrary`.
 Set `voxel_count` to `2`.
 A list of two voxels types appear.
 In the first slot, create a new `VoxelBlockyModel` (this will be "air").
 In the second slot, create another `VoxelBlockyModel`.
 In that second one, set its `geometry_type` to `Cube` (this will be "solid").

-2.3) Select the terrain node again, and in the `Terrain` menu on top of the viewport, click `Re-generate`.
+1.3) Select the terrain node again, and in the `Terrain` menu on top of the viewport, click `Re-generate`.
 At this point you should start to see a terrain made of cubes appear in the editor viewport.

-3) The terrain is not setup to appear in-game yet, so there is some extra setup needed.
+2) The terrain is not setup to appear in-game yet, so there is some extra setup needed.
 Add a `Camera` node, and elevate it so it's above the terrain.
 You may also want to angle it a bit downward to see more of the landscape.

-4) Add a `VoxelViewer` node under the camera.
+3) Add a `VoxelViewer` node under the camera.
 When the game runs, this node will tell the voxel engine where to generate voxels, as the camera moves around.

-5) Play the scene: you should see the terrain appear!
+4) Play the scene: you should see the terrain appear!

 ![Screenshot of blocky terrain from the quick start guide](images/default-terrain.jpg)